FuadNabi/game-center/README.md

 # 📖 Game Center <a name="about-project"></a>

 > Game Center - a Virtual hub hosting simple yet engaging single-player games.
-Perfect for leisurely moments, this website invites you to explore and enjoy a selection of uncomplicated games crafted for solitary amusement.
+This website invites you to explore and enjoy a selection of uncomplicated games crafted for solitary amusement.

 ## 🛠 Built With <a name="built-with"></a>